jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 ## 4. Data Model (SQLite)
 M1 uses two SQLite databases:
-- A **primary operational database** at `data/index.db` for canonical image metadata and run state.
+- A **primary operational database** at `data/index.db` for canonical image metadata, model outputs, near-duplicate relationships, and run state.
+This database is the only one that production-facing services (CLI, Web UI, future APIs) MUST read and write.
-- A **projection database** at `cache/index.db` for model outputs (`image_scene`, embeddings, captions) and near-duplicate relationships, all derived from cache artifacts or `images.phash`.
-The projection database is fully rebuildable from the contents of `cache/` and the primary database.
+- A **projection database** at `cache/index.db` that MAY mirror the same schema for experimentation or ad-hoc analysis.
+It is considered disposable and rebuildable from the primary database and cache artifacts; production services SHOULD NOT depend on it.

 ### Hash Strategy: Content vs Perceptual
 M1 uses two distinct hash types: